Kornél Mundruczó

-Kornél Mundruczó (/hu/; born 3 April 1975) is a Hungarian film and theatre director.
+Kornél Mundruczó (/hu/; born 3 April 1975) is a Hungarian filmmaker and theatre director, most known for his films about contemporary Hungary.

-His 2014 film White God won the Prize Un Certain Regard at the 2014 Cannes Film Festival.
-While Tender Son: The Frankenstein Project (2010) and Jupiter's Moon (2017) were nominated for the Palme d'Or.
+White God (2014), won the Un Certain Regard prize at the 67th Cannes Film Festival, while Delta (2008) Tender Son: The Frankenstein Project (2010) and Jupiter's Moon (2017) were nominated for the Palme d'Or.

+He made his English-language debut with Pieces of a Woman (2020), which was nominated for the Golden Lion.

 Early life

 Mundruczó earned a diploma from Hungary's Academy of Film and Drama in 1998 as an actor, then in 2003 as a film and television director.
 In that same year, he founded Proton Cinema Ltd., dedicated to film production, along with Viktória Petrányi, a constant co-creator and collaborator in his work and writing since the academy.